kwurst/CS-448/Syllabus.md

 This course has a prerequisite of CS 343 - Software Construction, Design and Architecture.
 I expect that you understand good software design and construction principles, can read code and comprehend the design of a system, can design and build software as part of a larger system using good design principles.

 This course has a prerequisite or corequisite of CS 348 – Software Process Management.
-You will either have or be developing some familiarity with the software development process, with some team processes, collaboration tools, and will use them as your team works on its project during this semester.
+You will either have (or be developing) some familiarity with the software development process, with some team processes, collaboration tools, and will use them as your team works on its project during this semester.

 This course has a prerequisite of CS 373 - Operating Systems.
-I expect you to understand some of the problems of large, concurrent systems that manage system resources.
+I expect you to understand some of the problems of large, concurrent systems that manage system resources, as the system we are developing will be using concurrency.

 This course has a prerequisite of CS 443 - Software Quality Assurance and Testing.
 I expect you to be able to develop and implement appropriate test cases, and be able to use test automation systems.